tuanthanh201/fresh-tomatoes/README.md

 ## CS348 Group Project
-Start by cloning the repository `git clone https://git.uwaterloo.ca/a368gupt1/cs348-project.git cs348`.
-Make sure you have [Node.js](https://nodejs.org/en/download/) installed
+Start by cloning the repository by running `git clone https://git.uwaterloo.ca/a368gupt1/cs348-project.git cs348`.
+Make sure you have [Node.js](https://nodejs.org/en/download/) installed.

 ### To seed data:
 1. Download and install MySQL on your computer.
 Instructions can be found [here](https://dev.mysql.com/doc/refman/8.0/en/installing.html).